-This diagram illustrates the Baseline comparison tool, showing model and Baseline properties; Status and Version
+This diagram illustrates the Baseline comparison tool,

+showing model and Baseline properties; Status and Version have changed.

 Baselines are a type of insurance policy that ensures you can always revert to a previously captured state.
 In this topic you will learn how to create Baselines, and some of the common business and technical purposes of the technique.
-You will also learn to use the comparison too,l which allows you to identify what has changed in the model since a Baseline (snapshot) was created.
+You will also learn to use the comparison tool, which allows you to identify what has changed in the model since a Baseline (snapshot) was created.
 You can reverse changes back to the Baseline state at any level of granularity.
-This will be indispensable when working with Project Teams using conventional or agile techniques, and where there are important governance or contractual requirements to manage change.
-You will learn how to manage Baselines, including exploring the options and benefits of storing them in the repository or alternatively in a Reusable Asset Service (RAS).
+This will be indispensable when working with Project Teams using conventional or agile techniques, or, where there are important governance or contractual requirements to manage change.

+Current Repository or Reusable Asset Service